 Students undertaking placements are covered by the University’s insurance policies for worker’s compensation and third party insurance.

-Students are required to submit reports on their placement experience which will be assessed by their allocated academic supervisor from the School of Social Sciences.
+Students are required to submit reports on their placement experience which will be assessed by their allocated academic supervisor from the School of Law and Society.
 These reports are in addition to any work allocated by the workplace supervisor.
 A human services placement provides the opportunity to develop links to theory learnt on campus in a practice based setting; reflect on theory supporting practice; critique developing skills, theories and knowledge; develop a range of essential skills sought by employers; establish a work history and create networking contacts.

 The planning and coordination of placements by the Field Education Coordinator can take up to six months.
 To commence this planning process, students will receive an email, providing instructions on this process, toward the beginning of the semester prior to them commencing their placement.
 Registering for placement and enrolling in the courses are two separate functions of student placement.
-Students will need to enrol in SCS273 and SCS274 when enrolments open for all courses.
+Students will need to enrol in SWK201 and SWK305 when enrolments open for all courses.
 Registering for a placement does not include enrolment.

 Field Education Coordinator